 June wants to register as an adult care home manager:

-June holds the following qualifications; she has also completed the Health and Social Care All Wales Induction Framework and workbooks as a means of updating herself.
+June holds the following qualifications; she has also completed the Health and Social Care All Wales Induction Framework and workbooks (for workers) as a means of updating her knowledge and understanding.

 - NVQ Level 3 Caring for Children and Young People - July 2006